-Bluegrass is always researching and developing to keep our product on the cutting edge and can provide custom tailoring to bring everything you need to one software package.
+Bluegrass is always researching and developing to keep the product on the cutting edge and can provide custom tailoring to bring everything you need to one software package.
 Sometimes one or more aspects of the way you run your business; does not fit a packaged-software.
-We don’t require you to change what works for you.
-Whatever your needs, our software is quickly operational.
+Bluegrass doesn’t require you to change what works for you.
+Whatever your needs, this software is quickly operational.

-We can deliver the system completely setup, according to your preferences, including your master files.
-You can use your own GL accounts or use the standard set we provide.
+Bluegrass can deliver the system completely setup, according to your preferences, including your master files.
+You can use your own GL accounts or use the standard set provided.
 Bluegrass is with you every step of the way.

 Setup of the system can accommodate conversion of existing files.
 No need to lose the history you have accumulated over the years.
-If it can be exported to a spreadsheet or text file, it can be imported into Bluegrass and we are here to help you, or handle the complete project.
+If it can be exported to a spreadsheet or text file, it can be imported into Bluegrass.

 1099 processing produces federal 1099 tax forms for non-incorporated vendors/subcontractors paid more than the specified amount.
 Selection is based on the paid date of checks written so there need not be a year end crunch to produce 1099’s before any invoices for the new year are entered.
 Cash requirement reports are available to identify pending disbursements.
 Reports are available by Vendor or Job/Vendor and include selection by cut-off date.